GBATZOLIS/Wespe-Keras/README.md

 Visual results after 1 and 2 epochs (about 1.5h of training time in GTX 2080-ti) are saved in the folder "sample images"

-Results of the full training will be released soon.
+Qualitative & quantitative results of the full training and the trained model will be released soon